-Eventually the reporter's inquiries seemed to be going nowhere and I got tired of her.
+Eventually, the reporter's inquiries seemed to be going nowhere and I got tired of her.
 I told her that she was barking up the wrong tree, that she should stop bothering me – that I was merely an amateur observer of the official scene and that she should try some ordinary journalism.
 She should go to the source.
-That is, she should try putting questions not to me but to the government institutions responsible for gold price suppression policy and the actions she claimed to be investigating.
+That is, she should try putting questions not to me but to the government institutions responsible for the gold price suppression policy and the actions she claimed to be investigating.
 She should try questioning the U.S. Federal Reserve and Treasury Department, not just GATA and the people associated with it.

 In August 2017, more than a year after the reporter's first call to me, and after GATA Chairman Bill Murphy had begun pushing her, her story was published on the front page of The Wall Street Journal.

-The story quoted several of the experts to whom I had introduced her, and reported the complaint that the Federal Reserve was secretly intervening in the gold market to suppress the gold price.
+The story quoted several of the experts to whom I had introduced her and reported the complaint that the Federal Reserve was secretly intervening in the gold market to suppress the gold price.
 But the story missed the crucial detail.
 That is, the story never put a question to the Fed itself.
 The story let GATA's experts accuse the Fed but never asked the Fed to respond to the accusation.

-This shows you how sensitive the gold issue really is.
+This shows you how sensitive the gold issue is.
 It is so sensitive that it caused the leading financial news organization in the United States to violate the first rule of journalism, to cheat its readers of the most basic information.

 I suspect that The Wall Street Journal may have sought comment from the Federal Reserve and that the Fed said it didn't want to talk about the issue and didn't even want to be quoted as saying it didn't want to talk about it.
 Refusing to comment would look incriminating.
 So the newspaper obliged the central bank, as it almost certainly would not do for any other subject of a news story.
 The newspaper simply omitted the crucial detail.

-How lovely and interesting it might be if west Africa's ambassadors in Britain and the United States called on the major financial news organizations there to urge them to start reporting about gold price suppression by governments and central banks.
+How lovely and interesting it might be if West Africa's ambassadors in Britain and the United States called on the major financial news organizations there to urge them to start reporting about gold price suppression by governments and central banks.

 Consider the failure of mining companies to act in the interests of their investors and the countries whose natural resources they exploit.

-GATA has been alerting gold mining companies to gold price suppression policy for 20 years now.
+GATA has been alerting gold mining companies to the gold price suppression policy for 20 years now.
 GATA people have spoken at mining conferences in North America, Europe, Asia, and South Africa.
 A few mining companies – very few – have responded favorably, spoken publicly about the issue, and even supported GATA financially.
 But most mining companies have ignored the issue.
 It terrifies them.

-The gold mining industry has an international trade association – the World Gold Council – but the council actually represents very few mining companies, mainly the biggest ones, and has never addressed gold price suppression by governments and central banks.
+The gold mining industry has an international trade association – the World Gold Council – but the council represents very few mining companies, mainly the biggest ones, and has never addressed gold price suppression by governments and central banks.
 Indeed, the World Gold Council seems to exist mainly to ensure that there never is a world gold council, never any association to defend the gold-mining industry and gold-producing countries against hostile central banks.
 Thus the World Gold Council forecloses the possibility that the gold mining industry might ever stand up for itself.

 It is not hard to understand the timidity of gold-mining companies.

-First, mining is the industry most vulnerable to governments – for mining permits, for royalty requirements, and for enforcement of environmental regulations.
+First, mining is the industry most vulnerable to governments – for mining permits, for royalty requirements, and enforcement of environmental regulations.
 Mining companies are properly scared of doing anything that might alienate their governments.

 Second, mining is the most capital-intensive business.
 Developing the typical mine requires hundreds of millions of U.S. dollars and sometimes even billions of dollars.
 Such financing usually is available only from the biggest investment banks, banks that are formally agents of the major central banks.
-So gold-mining companies fear that if they complain about the rigging of the gold market, their own banks will cut them off.
+So gold-mining companies fear that if they complain about the rigging of the gold market, their banks will cut them off.